frappe/frappe_io_2014/frappe_io/templates/statics/webnotes/jobs.md

 The work culture is unrestrained and expansive.
 The work environment is very peaceful and zen-like.
 The [team](/webnotes) is young and energetic and has a perfect environment for coding.

-**Bonus:** Since ERPNext is based an open-source software, your work will be public and you are free to show it off :)
+**Bonus:** Since ERPNext is based on an open-source software, your work will be public and you are free to show it off :)

 **Desirable attributes:** If you are a maverick, crazy for coding and like to work in a protocol-free environment, Web Notes is the right place for you.